s0lly/Gardeners-of-the-Galaxy/readme.txt

 This is my entry for the Weekly Game Jam 97.
 The theme is "Strange Garden", and I think is a pretty strange take on the gardening game sim!
 Hope you enjoy!

+This game has only been tested on Windows 10 and is assumed to only work on that platform.
+Please let me know if it doesn't work for you if you are using that platform.

 Game Premise: